emissary-ingress/emissary/user-guide/advanced-rate-limiting.md

 ## Request labels and domains

-In Ambassador Pro, each request can have multiple *labels*.
+In Ambassador Edge Stack, each request can have multiple *labels*.
 Labels are arbitrary key/value pairs that contain any metadata about a given request, e.g., its IP, a hard-coded value, the path of the request, and so forth.
 The Rate Limit Service processes these labels and enforces any limits that are set on a label.
 Labels can be assigned to *domains*, which are separate namespaces.
 Typically, different teams would be responsible for different domains.